 - v11 bumper owners can add the optional weld-in wing brace assembly

 - v11 bumper owners who haven’t assembled and installed their bumpers can order the non-body lift installation components (tabs that penetrate the center section of the bumper will need to be removed for use with v11)

-- v11 and v12 owners can retrofit the swingout hinge assembly (both left and right-handed versions) – currently in development
+- v11 and v12 owners can retrofit the swingout hinge assembly (both left and right-handed versions) – currently in development, and looking good!

 - v11 and v12 owners will be able to retrofit the upcoming flare-width extensions